liysy020/Automation_Temperature_Station/README.md

 The sensor will need to register to the server in order to obtain a rendom generated API key.
 Communication running over SSL provides a secure channel.

 Email alert can be switched on to get notification when sensor detected value outside of your comfort zone settings.

+The sensor can also trigger external application such as exhaust fan when alert value met.

+Last but not least the server keeps 4 months data history of the sensors.
+The data can be display in graph views.